masalinas/node-red-contrib-chartjs/README.md

 * Y Axis: The Y axis label
 * Payload: The chart dataset object

-The **Chart Payload attributes** are:
+The **chart payload attributes** are:
 * channel: The channel legend
 * color: The chart color line
 * dataset: The chart dataset

-The **Payload attributes** are:
+The **payload dataset attributes** are:
 * x: x axis dataset value
 * y: y axis dataset value

-Check the node help to know the Dataset structure for each chart A Line Chart dataset could be like this:
+Read node help to check the dataset structure for each chart.
+A Line Chart dataset could be like this:
 ```
 {